 Last month on the Mondays Made Easy blog, I examined the importance of Media Literacy in the 21st-century classroom.
-What stuck with me after writing this blog post, though, was the observation of media’s impact on the reading process.
-The evolution of the internet has demonstrated that readers prefer content that is predominantly visual, with bite-sized information that can be quickly digested.
+What stuck with me after writing this blog post was the observation of media’s impact on literacy.
+The evolution of the internet has proven that readers prefer content that is predominantly visual.
+They want bite-sized information that can be quickly digested.

 On my very first day in my very first classroom, I relied on a lesson plan that was shared with me by a colleague.
 He was teaching the same 10th grade English course and wanted our students to discuss and analyze Pablo Picasso’s painting, “The Girl on a Ball.”
-This lesson plan made me apprehensive – partially because there was no guidance from a framework, but also because Picasso’s painting seemed incredibly ambiguous.
+This lesson plan made me apprehensive.
+This was partly because there was no guidance from a framework, but also because Picasso’s painting seemed incredibly ambiguous.

-What is Visual Literacy?
+What is Visual Literacy in Education?

 The definition of visual literacy is the ability to comprehend visual texts.
 Visual texts include graphics, illustrations, paintings, photographs, and other images.
 When students can comprehend visual texts, they can interpret them, draw meaning from them, and use them to further communicate their ideas.

 What is the OPTIC Strategy?

-Thankfully, you can use this device in all of my literacy courses, and even my history and sociology courses as well.
-The OPTIC Strategy can be used to support lessons in art criticism, historical inquiry, business, graphic design, and many other areas of the curriculum.
+Thankfully, you can use this device in all of your literacy courses, and even in history and sociology courses as well.
+The OPTIC Strategy for Visual Analysis can be used to support lessons in art criticism, historical inquiry, business, graphic design, and many other areas of the curriculum.
 This is because the information age is continually relying on images to facilitate communication.

 The OPTIC Strategy is a mnemonic device and represents the Overview, Parts, Title and Text, Interrelationships, and Conclusion of a visual text.
 This strategy establishes a framework that students can utilize to interpret any image.
 Here is an in-depth explanation of each step within this framework: